dgaydukov/cert-aws/sa/files/sa.md

 You can also backup to s3 & create read replica in aws.

 ###### SQS
-Payload vs attributes:
-* payload - body usually json, can be encrypted
-* attributes - key/value pair, always unencrypted.
-So when you decide where to put data keep encryption in mind.
 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types:
 * standard - ordering is not guaranteed, no limit to number of messages (you should implement custom protection against duplicates)
 * FIFO (first in, first out) - ordering is guaranteed, limit - 300 messages per second.
 There a few concept specific to this queue:
     * you have to provide deduplicationID (used for deduplication of sent messages) & groupID (specifies that a message belongs to a specific message group, group messages always processed one by one) with each message you send
     * Exactly-once processing - if you send message with same deduplicationID within 5 min deduplication interval (it's fixed, you can't change it), message won't be received by queue.
-You can either set-up content-based deduplication (use hash of contect to calculate deduplicationID) or send deduplicationID manually
+You can either set-up content-based deduplication (use hash of content to calculate deduplicationID) or send deduplicationID manually
     * Receive request attempt ID - used for deduplication of ReceiveMessage calls
     * Sequence number - assigned to each messages by sqs But you can also use standard queue (unordered) but place order field into each message, and by this you imitate order.
 It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.
 DLQ (Dead letter queue) - a special queue that receives messages from other queue after some unsuccessful attempt to process it.
 Used to isolate messages that can't be processed for later analysis.
 When you create a queue you can specify dlq (it should be the same type, for standard - standard dlq, for fifo - fifo dlq) with max retry.
 So after your queue consume message 3 times (and you max retry is 3) and not delete it, it would automatically moved to dlq.
-You can get time-in-queue (time how long message has been in queue) by subtracting SentTimestamp attribute from current time.
+You can get time-in-queue (time how long message has been in queue) by subtracting `SentTimestamp` attribute from current time.
 In anonymous access SenderId - IP address of sender (otherwise accountId).
 When you set dlq for sqs queue, it got attribute `RedrivePolicy: {"deadLetterTargetArn":"arn:aws:sqs:us-east-1:ACCOUNT_ID:my_dlq","maxReceiveCount":"3"}`
 `SqsMessageDeletionPolicy.NO_REDRIVE` - would remove message if no redrive policy (dlq) specified.
-But if it specified messages won't be deleted automatically, you have to manually remove them from code.
+But if dlq specified, messages won't be deleted automatically, you have to manually remove them from code.
 If message is not deleted several times (max retry), it would be moved to dlq.
 You can read more about no_redrive policy [here](https://github.com/dgaydukov/cert-spring5/blob/master/files/spring5.md#aws-sqs-and-no_redrive-deletion-policy) with example in java/spring.
+Payload vs attributes:
+* payload - body usually json, can be encrypted
+* attributes - key/value pair, always unencrypted.
+So when you decide where to put data keep encryption in mind.
 If queue is empty:
 * short polling (default) - returns immediately with no results.
 Only possible way if single thread poll multiple queues, in this case long polling for one empty queue would block other queues, but it generally bad design.
 * long polling - wait till message got into queue, or polling timeout (by default 20 sec) expires (save SQS cost, cause reduce number of empty receives).
 It's better to always use this type of polling.
 Retention period - how long message stays in queue until removed by sqs.
 60 seconds - 14 days, default - 4 days.
 Visibility Timeout (0 sec - 12 hours, default - 30 sec) - once you app consume a message it becomes invisible to others.
 But until your app explicitly delete message, it won't be deleted.
+If your app would process message longer then visibility timeout, then message again become visible and can be taken by other process.
 For fifo if message in visibility timeout, no other consumer can get second massage with same groupId.
 So we need to wait until message processed, after any consumer can process other messages of this group.
 So you got order but no guarantee who is going to process next message (can be any consumer).
 You can get twice same message if:
 * received message is not deleted during `VisibilityTimeout` (time during which you should handle message and delete it from queue), you can [read more](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html#changing-message-visibility-timeout)
 * `DeleteMessage` operation doesn't delete it on all nodes (since sqs is distributed system it may happen that one node was unavailable for short time and didn't get delete message, then it will deliver message again) - very rare
 You can solve double-delivery problem by making processing request idempotent (no matter how many times it called you always return same result).
 Generally idempotency solve a lot of problem in distributed systems.
 SQS is not replace for message broker like Rabbit/Kafka cause it doesn't support a lot of functionality that message brokers support like routing or message priorities.
 So it's incorrect to compare sqs to kafka, just like compare DynamoDB to MySQL.
-DLQ (dead-letter queue) - queue with messages that failed to processed after n retries (otherwise some messages would retry forever, but you can specify param, so after 10 retry message goes to this queue, and not tried to retry again).
 Each message has 3 unique attributes:
 * QueueURL - url of sqs queue
 * MessageId - unique id generated by sqs after you send message to queue